ajmaurya99/rtPanel/README.md

 ## rtPanel
 This is a test assignment theme for rtCamp
-PLugin Used.
+The Database is Placed in Db Folder. https://github.com/ajmaurya99/rtPanel/tree/master/db PLugin Used.
 I have used various plugins all are from Wordpress repository.
 Advance Custom Fields- http://www.advancedcustomfields.com/